AlynMing/grader-hiring-task/task-2/android/list-of-features.md

-### Context

-Our AND101 students will work on a project called Wordle.
+Our AND102 students will work on a project called Wordle.
 In this project, students will build a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
 By the end of this assignment, students are expected to:

 - Gain more familiarity with the programming language Kotlin
 - Build screen layouts using ConstraintLayout